dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-outlook-storage-files/working-with-pst-password-protection-properties/_index.md

 ---

 ## **Working with PST Password Protection Properties**

-Microsoft Outlook lets users password protect PST files to restrict access to them.
+Microsoft Outlook lets users to protect PST files with a password to restrict access to them.
 Aspose.Email can detect password protection on a PST file.
 The password protection is actually only implemented in Outlook; the data are not encrypted at all.
 And it makes it possible to use the API to extract emails without knowing the password.

 ### **Read Password Protected PST Files**

  You can read password-protected files just like regular unprotected pst files.

 ```csharp